 Doug Mouton brings his high level of local sports knowledge to the job of sports director at WWL-TV.

-Mouton had served as the bureau chief for WWL-TV's Northshore Bureau since 2006 before being named to his new position in early 2012.
+Mouton served as the bureau chief for WWL-TV's Northshore Bureau since 2006 before being named WWL-TV's Sports Director 2012.
+Just three people have held that position at Channel 4 in the past 50 years, Hap Glaudi, Jim Henderson, and Doug.